Project History - Amazing Places

 Photos were needed to fully understand the history of each of the Amazing Places.
 Images were obtained via many groups which directly or indirectly participated in the project.
 The wide variety of photos taken under different lighting and angles allowed FBR staff to choose which photos tell the story best for each site, as well as to better understand what makes each place so wonderful.

 The FBR then developed an interactive online guide that describes each trail and Amazing Place.
 Detailed notes are provided in order help visitors find each site.
 Once at a site, visitors can look for a panel with a QR code, which can be read by smartphones.
-The code guides the user to a specific content of the Reserve's Amazing Places website.
+The code guides the user to a specific content of the Region's Amazing Places website.

 Many partners participated in this pilot project, including the New Brunswick Trail Council, Fundy National Park, many municipalities as well as local and regional community groups responsible for trail maintenance.
-All these stakeholders have collaborated to establish the route of trails proposed by the Fundy Biosphere Reserve to be part of the Trans-Canada Trail network.
+All these stakeholders have collaborated to establish the route of trails proposed by the Fundy Biosphere Region to be part of the Trans-Canada Trail network.

 The Amazing Places project has received lots of positive media attention as well as enthusiasm from the public.
-It has caught the eye of other World Biosphere Reserves, and the concept has been replicated in Long Point Biosphere, Georgian Bay Biosphere Reserve and Frontenac Arch Biosphere Reserve.
-The Fundy Biosphere Reserve is currently working with its partners at the Canadian Biosphere Reserves Association (CBRA) to establish a national framework for guidelines to implement the Amazing Places project and logo in other Canadian biosphere reserves.
+It has caught the eye of other World Biosphere Regions, and the concept has been replicated in Long Point Biosphere, Georgian Bay Biosphere Reserve and Frontenac Arch Biosphere Reserve.
+The Fundy Biosphere Region is currently working with its partners at the Canadian Biosphere Reserves Association (CBRA) to establish a national framework for guidelines to implement the Amazing Places project and logo in other Canadian biosphere reserves.